Allen's Swift Concurrency for Swift 6 (Part-1)

 The best materials for learning are provided.

-For the most intuitive explanation possible, we provide a separate 300-page textbook.
+To ensure the most intuitive explanation, I provide a separate 300-page textbook.

 (The textbook must be purchased separately.)

-Providing various translation materials including official documentation translations
+Provision of various translated materials, including official documentation translations

 Providing various project example code materials

-Not only theoretical content, but also in-depth learning by directly applying what you've learned to projects.
+In addition to theoretical content, you will engage in in-depth learning by directly applying what you've learned to projects.

 Theoretical learning code materials provided